huckerdom/ultimate-sport/posts/what-is-a-pick.rst

 .. date: 2013/04/17 06:44:41
 .. tags: rules, foul, violation, infraction
 .. link:
-.. description:
+.. description: A "pick" is a violation in Ultimate
 .. author: punchagan

 A "pick" is a violation in Ultimate, that is called by a defender when he is screened from getting to the disc.

 ..
 TEASER_END